Kieldro/cs378-collatz/README.txt

 * failure test is a test that always fail eg x = 0?
 * git mv f1 f2
 * how does hashbang work?
+* how do you echo command then execute elegantly?

 I attest that I have written every line of code that I have submitted and I take full responsibility for the origin of all the code submitted.